cartant/rxjs-etc/README.md

 * [subsequent](./source/operators/subsequent.ts)

-    Apply the selector to the source observable, but don't select the first `count` notifications - only the subsequent notifications.
+    Apply the operator to the source observable, but don't select the first `count` notifications - only the subsequent notifications.

 * [takeWhileInclusive](./source/operators/takeWhileInclusive.ts)